eprev/eprev.org/_drafts/make-as-a-front-end-development-build-tool.md

 tags:
   - makefile
   - devops
-excerpt: A practical introduction to Make as a front-end development build tool.
+description: A practical introduction to Make as a front-end development build tool.
 share-image: make-as-a-front-end-development-build-tool.png
 ghIssueId: 18
 ---